henrybear327/Proton-API-Bridge/README.md

 - Large file handling: for uploading, files will be loaded into the memory entirely, encrypted, and then chunked; for downloading, the file will be written when all blocks are decrypted and checked
 - Crypto-related operations, e.g. signature verification, still needs to cross check with iOS or web open source codebase
 - No move for file and folders, thumbnails, respecting accepted MIME types, max upload size, can't init Proton Drive (coming in V2)
+- Assumptions
-- Assumptions: only one main share per account
+    - only one main share per account
+    - only operate on active links

 ## V2